jacksmith15/json-ref-dict/README.md

 ```

 Nested items containing `"$ref"` will be resolved lazily when accessed,
-meaning the dictionary can be treating as a single coninuous (and
+meaning the dictionary can be treating as a single, continuous (and
-possibly infinite document).
+possibly infinite) document.

 Remote references are supported, and will be resolved relative to the current
 document.